-The focus of the CAPQuaM measures is on outpatient care for women with chronic illness and pregnancy-related complications.
-The eight sub-measures-a summary measure that describes the extent to which high-risk pregnant women have outpatient visits with MFMs or subspecialists, six sub-measures that describe the extent of such services for specific subgroups of high-risk women, and a sub-measure that describes the extent to which high-risk pregnant women lack prenatal care-are straightforward and intuitive, as they represent desirable clinical practice.
+The focus of the CAPQuaM HROB measures is on outpatient care for women with chronic illness and pregnancy-related complications.
+This measure describes the extent to which high-risk pregnant women are seen by at least three types of clinicians.
+This measure is straight forward and intuitive as it represents desirable clinical practice.
 Variations at the population level demonstrate differences in the availability of these services for women with high-risk pregnancies.
-These measures are intended for use at the population level and not to assess the quality of care or any individual pregnancy.
+This measure is intended for use at the population level and not to assess the quality of care for any individual pregnancy.

-We have not tested combining these measures into an index but could imagine some States or other entities wanting to do that.
 Understandability is at the heart of CAPQuaM's measure development process.
 Throughout development, CAPQuaM brought together diverse stakeholders - clinicians, scientists, payers, purchasers, consumer organizations, and others - to ensure their iterative engagement in advancing quality measures that are understandable, salient and actionable.
 CAPQuaM employed a 360 degree method, designed to involve key stakeholders in meaningful ways.